 Crown Relocations is a well established moving company that has over 50 years experience in helping expats smoothly relocate to their new country.
 In addition to removals, they provide excellent customer service from handling immigration issues, facilitating home and school searches, to delivering your pet safe and securely to its new destination.

 A pre-checklist for moving to France

-Certain nationalities will require a French visa to travel to France and/or a French residence permit to live in France for longer than three months.
+Certain nationalities require a visa to travel to France or a residence permit to live in the country.
 Find out if you need a French visa or residence permit, or look into studying in France.
 Typically, European and Swiss citizens moving to France can live and work without requiring any French permit.

-Work permits in France are closely linked with your residency status, so in some cases you will need to find a job before you move to France.
+Work permits in France are linked with your residency status; in some cases, you’ll need to find a job before you move to France.
 Read about the different types of French work permits.
-Alternatively, you can also consider to work as a freelancer or self-employed worker in France or start a business in France.
+Alternatively, you can also consider to work as a freelancer in France or start a business in France.